chrishiggi/chrishiggi/README.md

 - 👋 Hi, I’m @chrishiggi a software architect
 - 👀 I’m interested in software architecture, data modeling, computer graphics, data science, and AI
-- 🌱 I’m currently learning about microservice technologies and enhancing my knowledge around C# and C++
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...